Kayla Tausche: Early life

+While at UNC, Tausche was a member of the cheerleading team.

 Career

 During college, Tausche worked in the Brussels bureau of the Associated Press.

 After graduation, Tausche covered consumer and retail news at Bloomberg L.P., then joined the DealReporter unit of Mergermarket.
 While at DealReporter, Tausche was a frequent guest on CNBC and CNBC World to discuss mergers and acquisitions.

 Tausche joined CNBC in January 2011 as a general assignment reporter covering corporate finance and deals for CNBC's business day programming.
 She is also a contributor to MSNBC, Today, Weekend Today, and NBC Nightly News with Brian Williams.
 Tausche has received acclaim for her coverage of various high-profile stories.
 The Financial Times featured a picture of Tausche with media mogul Rupert Murdoch on its front page while she covered the News Corporation phone hacking scandal.

 Her analysis and reports on the Facebook IPO filing received wide coverage by numerous outlets.